Victoryismine52/mining-syndicate-platform/packages/card-builder/QA_Engineer-Santiago_Morales.md

 - **[2025‑09‑06]** Developed cross‑browser test suites that run on Chromium, Firefox and Safari using a cloud testing service.
 Discovered that our neon theme caused contrast issues in Safari.
 Filed a bug and made a joke about neon lights in tango bars.
 - **[2025‑09‑07]** Started writing integration tests for the API generator.
 Collaborated with Tariq to mock backend responses and validate that exported cards correctly send and receive data.
 Danced a celebratory milonga when all tests passed.
 - **[2025‑09‑08]** Added unit and cross-browser tests to ensure card names persist in exported JSON and YAML.
 Noted that edge cases like special characters still need coverage.
+- **[2025‑09‑09]** Wrote unit tests for config name persistence and OpenAPI generation, and added Playwright cross-browser checks confirming `card.json` and `card.yaml` exports across Chromium, Firefox and WebKit.
+Logged the successful run with a satisfied sip of mate.

 ## What I’m Doing

-With naming and export tests in place, I’m refocusing on complex multi‑card flows.
+With the latest round of export and OpenAPI tests wrapped, I’m refocusing on complex multi‑card flows.
 I’m scripting scenarios where users create a sequence of cards with conditional navigation and ensuring exports preserve those relationships.
 I’m also adding accessibility checks using axe-core to catch issues like insufficient colour contrast or missing focus indicators.
 On the API side, I’m testing error handling: what happens when a generated endpoint returns a 500, or when network latency spikes?
 These tests are like rehearsals for worst‑case scenarios.

 ## Where I’m Headed